AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Quick_Start.md

 #### Step 5: Create a stream

-An SdsStream (or stream) has an associated SdsType and stores a stream of events or objects that take the shape of that type.
+A stream has an associated type and stores a stream of events or objects that take the shape of that type.
 For more information, see [Streams](xref:sdsStreams).

-Define and post a JSON representation of SdsStream to OCS endpoint.
+Define and post a JSON representation of stream to OCS endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}